So you’re single again at 50-plus? Congratulations, you’re right on trend along with a record number of baby boomers.

 Instead, look for ‘slow river’ activities such as walking groups, meet-ups (search online for events in your area) or dance classes, which deliver a stream of new people.

-The ‘more modern’ way: older dating online
+The ‘more modern’ way: senior dating online

 Creating an online profile

+So what should you include in your online dating profile?
 “I tell my clients, show don’t tell,” says midlife dating expert Rebecca Perkins, who met her own partner online when she was in her fifties.

 Give a snapshot of your life that shows who you are.
 “That might mean describing a day on holiday in your favourite location, or a conversation you’ve had with your teenage son about whether you should go kitesurfing, anything that makes you stand out.”